Perioral dermatitis: Epidemiology

-Most commonly in women between the ages of 16 and 45 years, perioral dermatitis also occurs equally in all racial and ethnic backgrounds and include children as young as three months and is increasingly reported in men.
-In children, females are more likely affected.
+Most commonly in females between the ages of 16 and 45 years, perioral dermatitis also occurs equally in all racial and ethnic backgrounds, and includes children as young as three months, and is increasingly reported in males.
+In children, females are more likely to be affected.
 It has an incidence of up to 1% in developed countries.
+While perioral dermatitis is more prevalent amongst young females compared to male, the reason behind why is unclear.